What the heck is a mucus plug? And what purpose does it play during pregnancy?

 The mucus plug is formed by secretions from your cervical glands.
 It is a thick material that reflects the composition of gelatin.
 It will thicken each month until you are near delivery.

-Your mucus plug actually begins forming when the ovum is implanted into the uterine cavity around the end of your first month of pregnancy.
-Your cervix will soften around the end of your first month and this allows the area to become filled with the cervical mucus and create a seal for the uterus.
+Your mucus plug begins forming when the ovum is implanted into the uterine cavity around the end of your first month of pregnancy.
+Your cervix will soften around the end of your first month, and this allows the area to become filled with the cervical mucus and create a seal for the uterus.